Morningstar88/X/README.md

 <br>
 <br>

-<h1 align="center">XingXing, 星幸, Crowdfunding Market Microfinance Web-App</h1>
+<h1 align="center">XingXing, 星幸, Crowdfunding Market Microfinance Framework/h1>

 <p align="center">
 <img height="500" src="https://raw.githubusercontent.com/Morningstar88/X/main/X2/Hosted-Pics/XinXing%20LatestNov23rd.png">
 </p>

-<h1 align="center">Free and Open Source</h1>
+<h1 align="center">Free and Open Source.
+Build a website in 30 mins</h1>

-XingXing is a Microfinance Web app that shows the latest market prices from stock market APIs.
-We also have a ticker that displays the latest crowdfunding projects in your area.
+XingXing is a Microfinance Web app that shows the latest market prices from stock market APIs, and your local crowdfunding market.
+We have a ticker that displays the latest crowdfunding projects in your area.
 Raise 500USD to start a hydroponic farm.
 Or 50USD to buy a ukulele.
 Our aim is to get some stock market money flowing into microfinance markets, and help people get started on the funding ladder.

 ## NEW FEATURE, [December 24TH, Crowdfunding Gallery Demo.
 Click pics to show Github ReadMe Screengrabs](https://codepen.io/Teeke/full/wvxaZBJ) | [CODE](https://codepen.io/Teeke/pen/wvxaZBJ)